-The Corporation for Public Broadcasting announced grants totaling $1.3 million for three public media stations to implement Urban Alternative formats to connect with young, multicultural audiences.
+The Corporation for Public Broadcasting announced grants totaling $1.3 million for three public media Radio Stations to implement Urban Alternative formats to connect with young, multicultural audiences.